Getting ready for Running Remote 2023: A preview of our top picks for must-see sessions

 Running Remote 2023 Conference, Lisbon

-This week, Travel & Tapas will do a small detour from our beloved Spain to attend the world’s biggest remote work conference – Running Remote 2023.
+This week, the MCS team will do a small detour from our beloved Spain to attend the world’s biggest remote work conference – Running Remote 2023.
 But, don’t worry, the detour is still in the neighborhood because this year, the Running Remote organizers chose one of the most appealing European capitals for remote workers and digital nomads for the conference venue – Lisbon.

 The 6th edition of Running Remote will take place at Pestana Palace Lisbon and SUD Lisboa over 2 and a half days.
 Starting with the expo and networking on the 24th, the first live sessions and panel discussions will happen on the 25th and the 26th.